 Denver Truck Accident AttorneyRequest Free Consultation

-If you’ve been hurt in a trucking crash, our Denver truck accident lawyers at Fuicelli & Lee have the experience, skill and resources necessary to help you seek the justice you deserve.
-Contact us today online or at (303) 355-7202 for a free initial consultation.
+Contact us today online or call (303) 355-7202 for a free consultation.
 We proudly serve Longmont and Pueblo areas of Colorado’s Front Range.

 - Fuicelli & Lee is an accomplished Denver personal injury law firm, representing clients who have suffered catastrophic injuries as the result of someone else’s reckless or careless actions.

 - Many firms are intimidated to go to trial and don’t have the experience needed to win in court.
 All of our attorneys are former prosecutors with 20+ years of experience.

 - In the field of personal injury law, there is simply no substitute for hard-earned, real-world experience, and our results speak for themselves.
 Whether in a courtroom or at a negotiating table, we have obtained over $100M in verdicts and settlements for our clients.

 - We offer all clients our No Fee Promise, which means that we only get paid if you receive a settlement or verdict on your case.
 We offer free initial consultations to help you determine if you have a case.